jmisidro/FEUP_CPD/assign2/README.md

 }
 ```

-The password should be hashed using the BCRYPT algorithm.
+The password is being hashed using the BCRYPT algorithm.
 The token field is used to store the user's session token.
 The rank field is used to store the user's session token.

 ## Tokens